 Balm of Gilead oil is like gold around here.
 Since it is harvested by hand, you can’t buy it.
 As far as I’ve seen, the buds aren’t available in any herbal store, so if you don’t know someone who makes it or harvest your own, you are out of luck.

-It takes hours to harvest a small amount of buds, and while the harvest is a pleasant experience, no one does it to make money.
+It takes hours to harvest a small number of buds, and while the harvest is a pleasant experience, no one does it to make money.
 Knowing this, you will want to treat your harvest well so that you don’t lose a single, precious drop of this healing oil.

 Balm of Gilead Ointment

-4 oz. of infused Balm of Gilead oil
+- 1/2 cup infused Balm of Gilead oil

 Directions: